 Once you’ve got your YouView box it simply needs to be connected to your television, TV aerial and home broadband service.

 To connect it to your broadband you will need a network cable.
 If your router is not nearby, or you don’t want to have a cable strewn across the living room, a very simple solution is a powerline network adapter kit which uses your home’s electrical circuits as a network.
 Just run one network cable to an adapter by your router and connect a second to the YouView box.

 Do I need a particular broadband provider?

 BT and TalkTalk have offers for cheap YouView boxes because they are project partners; however there is nothing stopping you from using it with any other ISP such as Virgin Media or Sky.
-All it needs is an internet connection; the box doesn’t care where that comes from.
+For the online features all it needs is an internet connection; the box doesn’t care where that comes from.